Bettina Senga was living in a tiny apartment in Manhattan when the COVID-19 pandemic struck.

 “Leaving Manhattan, where it always feels like the center of everything, to move back to Michigan at first kind of felt like I was failing,” she said.
 “I couldn’t help thinking, ‘How could Ann Arbor ever compete with Manhattan?’
 But once I got here, I realized Ann Arbor actually has way more going for it than I thought it would.”

-To celebrate the city she now calls home, and to help mark Ann Arbor’s 200th birthday, Senga is hoping to highlight some of the city’s gems in her book that is scheduled to be available in late October.
-But rather than sharing photos of buildings, people and places, Senga is taking the additional steps to ensure the book looks like a human made it.
+To celebrate the city she now calls home, and to help mark Ann Arbor’s 200th birthday, Senga is hoping to highlight some of the city’s gems in her book that will launch Nov.
+2. But rather than sharing photos of buildings, people and places, Senga is taking the additional steps to ensure the book looks like a human made it.

 “Especially with all the advances in (artificial intelligence), anyone can illustrate.
 And I think that’s good that people have access to that,” she said.
 “But there’s something special about something that you can tell isn’t generated by a machine.”